tmartin-m/datafun-04-notebooks/02-project-initialization/PROJECT-INITIALIZATION.md

 ## Pronounce Key Files Correctly

-- When you see `.gitignore` say "Dot Git Ignore" file.
+- When you see `.gitignore`, say "Dot Git Ignore" file.
 - When you see `README.md`, say "READ ME dot MD" file.
-- When you see `requirements.txt` say "Requirements dot TXT" file.
+- When you see `requirements.txt`, say "Requirements dot TXT" file.
+- When you see `.venv`, say "Dot V E N V" folder.